4ohms/DefenseAgainstTheDarkArts/class_outlines.md

 * Is scanning still relevant today?
 * Basic method: ping sweep
 * Problems with ping?
-* Geographical information: SHODAN

-# Thursday, February 1st, Part II
+# Tuesday, February 6th, Part II
-* Last class: the idea of scanning, ping and ping sweep, SHODAN...
+* Last class: the idea of scanning, ping, Netcat...
 * Think poking holes, "ask questions"
 * Poking holes => finding interesting and unwanted stuff on networks
   - https://pen-testing.sans.org/blog/2017/02/28/opening-a-can-of-active-defense-and-cyber-deception-to-confuse-and-frustrate-attackers
-* Internal network in VirtualBox
 * Netcat
 * Nmap
+* Geographical information: SHODAN
 * What could possibly go wrong?
 * Want to be stealthy!
 * RFC 793: if ports are closed and you send "junk" to it, RST packet will be sent! (page 65 of https://tools.ietf.org/html/rfc793)